 Movado is a hallmark of some of the most famous timepieces ever created, most notably, the Movado Museum® Watch.
-Designed in 1947 by Bauhaus-influenced artist Nathan George Horwitt, the watch dial defined by a solitary dot at 12, symbolizing the sun at high noon, has been acclaimed for purity of design unrivaled in the history of time-keeping.
+Designed in 1947 by Bauhaus-influenced artist Nathan George Horwitt, the watch dial defined by a solitary dot at 12:00, symbolizing the sun at high noon, has been acclaimed for purity of design unrivaled in the history of time-keeping.
 When Horwitt's dial was selected for the permanent design collection of the Museum of Modern Art, New York, in 1960, it became the first watch dial ever awarded this distinction.
 Known today as the Movado Museum Watch, this legendary dial is regarded as an icon of Modernism.
 A trademarked and award-winning design, the celebrated single dot dial now distinguishes a wide range of Movado timepieces.

-The Movado brand experience is defined by its long, rich heritage of design innovation, and a close, enduring association with the arts.
+Along with its long, rich heritage of design innovation, the Movado brand experience is also defined by a close, enduring association with the arts.
 Expressions of Movado's commitment to the fine and cultural arts encompass commissioned watch designs by famed artists, affiliations with talented brand ambassadors, sponsorship of major arts institutions and support of emerging artists.

-The Movado BOLD collection represents iconic Movado design re-imagined for the cool, fashion-savvy, on-trend consumer and is innovative in both design and use of materials.
-The Movado Edge collection, launched on October 6, 2015, brings design innovation and enhanced sophistication to the legendary Museum Dial through the efforts of world-renowned industrial designer Yves Behar.
+The Movado BOLD collection represents iconic Movado design re-imagined for the fashion-savvy, on-trend consumer.
+It is innovative in both design and use of materials.
+The Movado Edge collection, launched in the fall of 2015, brings a dynamic new level of design innovation and sophistication to the legendary Museum Dial through a collaboration with world-renowned industrial designer Yves Béhar.